Detailed guides to painful problems, treatments & more

 Photograph of a plain white bottle with the word “hope” on it, representing false hope and/or placebo.

 Vitamin “I” — ibuprofen, the main ingredient in drugs like Advil and Motrin — is an almost universal treatment choice for RSIs.
-(The main over-the-counter alternative, acetaminophen/paracetamol, is largely ignored for this purpose, which may or may not make any sense.21)
+(The main over-the-counter alternative, acetaminophen/paracetamol, is largely ignored for this purpose, which may or may not make any sense.22)

 In fact, the NSAIDs may be one of the weakest treatment options — because of course repetitive strain injuries are not actually very “inflamed,” per se.

-NSAID chemistry might be irrelevant to the chemistry of RSIs,25 biological ships passing in the night.
-Or they could even interfere with recovery from the connective tissue degeneration that actually is the problem, because NSAIDs may actually retard soft-tissue healing26 (and hard-tissue healing too, for the record27).
 Oy!
 Just what every RSI victim needs!
 (Fortunately, they don’t actually damage connective tissue, like steroid injections.
 Probably.)
 There’s no direct evidence that NSAID use will impede recovery from an RSI, but it’s roughly as plausible as helping.
 Could go either way!

 A drug is a poison with potentially beneficial side effects.